 This exclusive walking tour can also be combined with our Stonehenge private access 'inner circle' tours.

 We also offer a guided walking tour of Avebury and an extended full day walking tour of prehistoric Wessex including Stonehenge and Avebury

 Stonehenge special access tours can also be arranged and combined with our walking tours for private groups.
 Transport can be arranged for departures from London, Bath and nearby Salisbury

 Exclusive Group Walks!
-Book your Stonehenge Guided walk for just your group
+Book your Stonehenge Guided walk for just your group, drop us an email.